bymarkone/timelanguage/README.md

 ```

-Once you have defined projects, you can use the command `plan` to see how your plan for the next feel months look like.
+Once you have defined projects, you can use the command `plan` to see how your plan for the next few months looks like.

 ```
 +-------------------------+----------------+----------------+----------------+----------------+----------------+----------------+----------------+----------------+----------------+----------------+---------+----------+